dho4/TiterScape/README.md

 1. Open the terminal in your computer by typing "cmd", "terminal", or "command prompt" in the search bar.
 A black screen will be prompted.
 2. To execute, type "python titerscape.py <output.xlsx> <IgG_Cutoff> <IgA_Cutoff> <IgM_Cutoff>"
     * i.e. python titerscape.py Gal8.csv 0.3 0.2 0.3
+    * Replace the sample files with your own data

 ---
 ### File Input Requirements